From Britain’s first smart home to the dark history of the ‘Drowning Pond’: These are the best country parks and estates in the UK

-The 20 best country parks, great estates and green spaces for gatherings with friends and family
+The UK's best country parks, great estates and green spaces for gatherings with friends and family

 Finding the perfect place to meet friends and family in the countryside can sometimes be a little tricky, especially when several generations are meeting up.
 What may bring joy to exuberant children, for instance, may not prove exactly granny and grandad’s cup of tea.
 The solution is to choose a location that has something for everyone – and where better than one of Britain’s wonderful country parks, estates, gardens or woodlands?

-To help you find the ideal rendezvous, we’ve hand-picked 20 of these special places.
+To help you find the ideal rendezvous, we’ve handpicked just some of these special places.
 They’re all easily accessible, provide handy facilities, are packed with interest and offer fantastic walks for both the wildly energetic and the more relaxed rambler.
 All you need to do is find a time and a date.
 Fill your boots!

 • Please check with venues before you travel.
 Opening times may vary, and some venues may require booking in advance.